 Through a partnership with the Prince George’s County School District every 6th grade student in the county participates in a FOG lesson.
 Teachers outside PGCPS can request to have WSSC come to their class to lead the lesson by filling out the WSSC Education Tours & Programs.

-The Engineering Academy is offered during winter and spring break for students in 9th- 12th grades.
-This is the perfect program for any student interested in solving real-world problems and learning about the intersection of the water and wastewater industry, engineering and the environment.
+WSSC’s H2O Careers programming is offered during winter and spring break for students in 9th-12th grades.
+These are the perfect programs for students interested in solving real-world problems and learning about the intersection of the water and wastewater industry, engineering and the environment.

 The program offers students a hands-on opportunity to explore the problems that water professionals face on a regular basis.
-There are two levels of the academy to better meet the needs of students.
-Read more information.
+To best meet the needs of a variety of students WSSC is now offering two levels of the program.
+Read more and see upcoming dates.

 This simulated laboratory for high school students is hosted at one of our wastewater treatment plants.
 During the day, students create and treat wastewater providing them with a snapshot of the day in the life of a wastewater treatment plant operator.
 The day includes a tour of the wastewater treatment plant providing students the opportunity to see how WSSC implements the same techniques on a larger scale.
 This program highlights the importance of math and science in today's careers.